 #9 Lack of Responsibility

-According to this study, 35% of boomers agree that a millennial’s lack of responsibility is one of the hardest thing they have to deal with while working with them.
+The same study indicates that 35% of Boomers agree that a Millennial’s lack of responsibility is one of the most challenging aspects of working with them.

 #10 Lack of Loyalty

-This study reveals that 60% of boomers believe that millennials are loyal to their employers, whereas 91% of millennials feel that boomers are loyal.
+The Olivet Nazarene University’s study shows that 60% of Boomers believe Millennials are loyal to their employers, while 91% of Millennials feel that Boomers exhibit greater loyalty.

 #11 Need for Constant Change